Test fire guidelines

 Four-hour gap between fire tests

-When performing fire tests, it is common practice to repeatedly light a fire and check the response.
-However, repeatedly exposing the sensors to smoke in short time intervals will result in poor sensor performance.
+When performing fire tests, repeatedly lighting a fire and checking the response in short time interval (less than 1 hour) results in poor Wildfire Sensor performance.

 For best results leave the sensors alone in the forest.
 Do not have vehicles nearby or anything that interacts with the sensors and then wait 24 hours before running another test.